 Recommended action:

-Continually high usage associated with low PLE may indicate the need for a CPU upgrade or the addition of multiple processors, which might be expensive.
+Continually high usage associated with low PLE may indicate the need for a CPU upgrade or additional processors, which might be a costly solution.
 See our explanation of CPU usage here.

-Alternatively, a high CPU usage rate may indicate a poorly tuned application or SQL code.
+Alternatively, high CPU usage may indicate a poorly tuned application or SQL code.
 Optimizing the application can lower CPU utilization.

 2- Insufficient RAM Priority: Medium

 The more memory your server has, the more cached disk reads and writes it can perform.
-Lack of system memory can cause high non-cached disk reads and writes.
+A lack of system memory can cause high non-cached disk reads and writes.

-Sustained low levels of Page life expectancy are a reliable indicator of SQL Server memory pressure.
+Sustained low levels of Page life expectancy are a strong indicator of SQL Server memory pressure.

 Problem identification: